 States should make every effort to inform women of the consequences of out-of-wedlock births.
 This should be targeted to women between the ages of 20 and 35.
 Women between the ages of 20 and 40 are responsible for roughly 75 percent of all out-of-wedlock births and 82 percent of those who have a second child out of wedlock, which is most likely to lock a woman into long-term poverty.
 A public awareness campaign on the effects of out-of-wedlock births on the mother and her child would be a constructive use of TANF surplus funds.

-conference on marriage and the family
+Convene a state conference on marriage and the family

 Governor Keating's conference on marriage brought together key players from the media, medicine, law, education, government, and the clergy to focus on the effects of out-of-wedlock births and divorce on the state.
 As a result, many participants became stakeholders in the effort to reduce divorce and increase marriage.
 In Albuquerque, New Mexico, State Senator Mark Boitano (R) was instrumental in convening a marriage conference in October 2000.67 Such conferences focus attention on the problems and motivate people in all sectors of society to reverse the effects of broken families and rebuild a culture of family love and commitment.